-Understanding the Factors Behind Carpet Wear and Tear
+Understanding Carpet Wear and Tear: A Comprehensive Guide

 One of the most common causes of carpet wear is foot traffic.
 Areas with heavy foot traffic, such as hallways, entryways, and living rooms, tend to show signs of wear faster than less-used spaces.
 The constant pressure and friction from walking compress carpet fibers, causing them to flatten and lose their original texture.